 International Graduate Entrepreneur Stream (NSNP): This stream is for international graduates from a Nova Scotia university or the Nova Scotia Community College with a valid PGWP.
 Applicants must own at least 33.33% of the business they are operating for at least 1 year to qualify.

 Newfoundland and Labrador: The Newfoundland and Labrador PNP has the following immigration streams for international graduates:

 International Graduate Category (NLPNP): This category is for recent international graduates who are either currently employed or have a valid job offer from a designated employer in the province.
 You must have graduated from a 2-year study program from an approved institution and have a valid Post- Graduate Work Permit at the time of application.

 International Graduate Entrepreneur Category (NLPNP): this category is for international graduates from Memorial University or College of North Atlantic.
 International Graduates must have completed a 2-year study program and have a valid Post-Graduation Work Permit.

-Applying for with the intent of both permanent and temporary residence in Canada is known as dual intent.
+Applying with the intent of both permanent and temporary residence in Canada is known as dual intent.
 Canada allows international students who want to work and study in Canada permanently to apply for permanent residence and also secure their temporary study or work permit.